BrayanGuzman710/brayan-guzman-portfolio-lab/docs/Labs/L03/index.md

 Triangular Infill- it is used when a part needs more strength and rigidity.
 The triangular shape helps distribute forces throughout the part.
 Usually used on parts that will experience loads.

 <img width="539" height="170" alt="image" src="https://github.com/user-attachments/assets/48f40b3e-2106-48c7-b0c8-995edc9b9441" />

+The infill percentage can affect the strength, weight, and print time of the part.
+A higher infill puts more material inside the part, and it makes it less prone to crush or bend.
+Different infill patterns can change how the forces are distributed throughout the part.